 Five hundred of these producers document their change in net profits following adoption of a more beneficial cleaning or replacement strategy by submitting completed verification information to the project team.
 (May ’15 – Sept ’16)

 As above, this milestone has not been completed due to the delay in release of the summary publication and spreadsheet tool.
-We anticipate a release by mid-2018.
 A draft of the tool is attached.

 After release, documentation of changes in net yield and net profit for participating maple producers will be conducted.